Everything You Need to Know About SEO Forecasting

 Based on CTR from Ranking Positions

 Ranking data is used to estimate an increase in keyword positions over time.
-Many tools use this basic method which depends on modelling traffic from click-through rates from ranking positions.
+Many tools use this basic method which depends on modeling traffic from click-through rates from ranking positions.
 There are advanced techniques including many other factors such as competition, seasonality, events and may provide a complete growth figure or more complex increase curves.

 Based on Historic-Traffic Data